 We depend on both clinical and commercial collaborative relationships.
 We have entered into collaborative relationships with academic medical centers and physicians in connection with the research and innovation and clinical testing of our products.
 Commercially, we currently collaborate with Bausch & Lomb to design and manufacture a solid-state green wavelength (532nm) laser photocoagulator module for Bausch & Lomb, called the Millennium Endolase module.
 The Millennium Endolase module is designed to be a component of Bausch & Lomb's ophthalmic surgical suite product offering and is not expected to be sold as a stand-alone product.
 Sales of the Millennium Endolase module are dependent upon the actual order rate from and shipment rate to Bausch & Lomb, which depends on the efforts of our partner and is beyond our control.
 Bausch & Lomb has introduced a new product to replace the product that included the Millennium Endolase module and as such we have seen sales to Bausch & Lomb decline and we anticipate sales to continue to decline.
-The failure to obtain any additional future clinical or commercial collaborations and the resulting failure or success of such arrangements of any current or future clinical or commercial collaboration relationships could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our business, results of operations and financial condition.
+The failure to obtain any additional future clinical or commercial collaborations and the resulting failure or success of such arrangements of any current or future clinical or commercial collaborations effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new products or applications and therefore could have a material adverse effect on our ability to introduce new